kingfrancis03/book-application/README.md

 Demonstration of my exisiting Python3 skills
 An application that reads, saves, updates, and deletes addresses

+My approach to this assignment involves taking an address, obtaining its coordinates, and saving it to the database.
+For each inputted address, I utilize the geopy's Nominatim library to extract coordinates and additional data.
+However, I have encountered legitimate addresses from the Philippines that throw errors because there are no recorded towns, house numbers, or streets.
+Therefore, I have implemented a solution to strip the inputted string address until I obtain a valid address.

+# Limitiations

+- Using the Geopy API, the saved coordinates are not accurate, some are not precise enough, resulting in a loss of about 5 to 10 meters.

 ## Features
 - Create, Update, Delete Adresses
 - Get List of All Address